inkstitch/inkstitch/README.md

 * **maximum stitch length**: the length of each stitch in a row.
 "Max" is because a shorter stitch may be used at the start or end of a row.
 * **running stitch length**: length of stitches around the outline of the fill region used when moving from section to section
 * **staggers**: stitches are staggered so that neighboring rows of stitches don't all fall in the same column (which would create a distracting valley effect).
 Setting this dictates how many rows apart the stitches will be before they fall in the same column position.

+#### AutoFill Underlay

+By default, AutoFill will cover the shape with one layer of stitches.
+In almost all cases, this won't look any good.
+The individual stitches will sink into the fabric (even if it's thin) and the fill will appear sparse.
+The fabric may even stick up between rows.

+To solve this, you need underlay: an initial layer of stitches that hold up the final stitches.
+Underlay for fill stitch it's usually comprised of fill stitching 90 degrees offset from the final fill (called "top stitching").
+The row spacing should be much wider than in the top stitching.
+The goal is to flatten out the fabric and give the top stitches "rails" to sit on.

+In **Params**, you'll see an underlay tab next to the AutoFill tab.
+Enable it by checking the box.
+The default settings should be good enough for most cases: 90 degrees offset and row spacing 3x the spacing of the top stitching.